Nissedal: Geography

 Nissedal is one of the municipalities with the most vacation homes in Norway.
-Nissedal is home to three times more cabins than residential homes as of 2018: 2,350 cabins and 735 houses.
+Nissedal is home to three times more cabins than residential homes as of 2018: 2,350 vacation cabins and 735 houses.

-The only urban area is the village of Treungen, while minor settlements include Tveitsund, Felle, Nordbygda, Fjone, and Kyrkjebygda.
-While the village of Treungen is by far the largest settlement (with a population of 500), Felle with 100 residents is the second-largest settlement in Nissedal.
-Treungen is located by the southernmost part of Lake Nisser, the largest in Telemark.
+The only urban area in Nissedal is the village of Treungen (which includes Tveitsund), but the other notable villages include Felle, Nordbygda, Fjone, and Kyrkjebygda.
+While the village of Treungen is by far the largest settlement (with a population of about 500), Felle with 100 residents is the second-largest settlement in Nissedal.
+Treungen is located by the southernmost part of the lake Nisser.
 Treungen lies where the river Nidelva begins, a river that flows by Haugsjåhund, Åmli, and Arendal before discharging into the ocean near Arendal.
 Treungen is surrounded by tall mountains such as Baremlandsfjellet (Skuggenatten), Sollifjell, Husfjell, and Skålefjell.

-Telemark Road (Norwegian National Road 41) passes through Treungen- and Kyrkjebygda villages in Nissedal.
+The Telemark Road (Norwegian National Road 41) passes through Treungen and Kyrkjebygda on the east side of the lake.

-The highest peak is Førheinutane at 1,049 m.
-(3,441 ft.).
+The highest peak in the municipality is Førheinutane at 1049 m.